Special disability trust exemption

 To comply, the trust must meet the requirements set out under Section 1209L of the Social Security Act 1991 (Commonwealth).

 Eligibility for land tax component

 To be eligible for the land tax exemption:

 To apply for the special disability trust land tax exemption:

 - A principal residence land tax classification will automatically be applied to land transferred to a complying special disability trust after 7 December 2011, provided that the transfer to the trust was exempt from duty.

-- A trustee for a special disability trust that held land prior to 7 December 2011 (and which is the principal residence for the beneficiary of the trust), can apply to us via email for the land to be re-classified as principal residence land.
+- A trustee for a special disability trust that held land prior to 7 December 2011 (and which is the principal residence for the beneficiary of the trust), can email us to apply for the land to be re-classified as principal residence land.